32bitx64bit/HostIt/readme.md

 - Agent dashboard: `http://127.0.0.1:7003`
 - The agent page has **Start / Stop / Restart** controls and live status updates.
+- You can alternatively just start the server and set the token + IP via the GUI.

 ### 3) Connect from the internet